 Launch + Grow

-18 companies launched with vision and led with purpose.
+More than 20 companies led with vision and purpose.

 Saturn Five Principles